julienbrs/julienbrs/README.md

 <br />
 <br />

-French Computer Science Student at Ensimag, Grenoble 🇫🇷
+French Computer Science Student at Ensimag, Grenoble 🇫🇷 Looking for a 3 month blockchain internship 🌱

 **About me**